perrylzx/instagram/README.md

-an instagram clone made with firebase and react and redux
+an instagram clone made with firebase and react